SOLVE PROBLEMS WHILE BUILDING A MAGIC BOND WITH YOUR HORSE

 Is your horse at times difficult to stop or hard in the mouth?
 But buying sharper bits and keeping a firm grip on the reins has not worked as planned?

-A few exercises done in a mindful way, will solve these problems - while building a magic bond with your equine partner at the same time.
+A few exercises done in a mindful way, will solve these problems - while building a magic bond with your equine partner, enabling you to train and ride at liberty, without depending on treats.

 You are the best trainer for your horse